 How to Verify Darknet Links on Dread

 To ensure you are in the right place, you should cross-reference links from trusted directories.
-Many users start by checking dark web search engines that are known for filtering out fake mirrors.
+Many users start by checking dark web search engines tested that are known for filtering out fake mirrors.

-1. Check the URL: Ensure the onion address matches the one listed on trusted sources like the official Dread wiki or verified link directories (such as dark.fail).
-2. Check the Canary: Always check the site's PGP signature or the "canary."
+- Check the Canary: Always check the site's PGP signature or the "canary."
 A canary is a signed message that proves the administrator is still in control of the domain and has not been compromised by law enforcement.
-3. The Captcha Test: Real Dread links will almost always force you to solve a complex captcha before entering.
-If a site lets you in without one, be suspicious.

 What Are Subdreads on Dread